tgardela/event_manager/README.md

 DONE    - API docs (swagger or other)

-- Tests
+DONE    - Tests

-- Add logic to manage an event capacity: if event reaches maximum number of registered attendees, an error should be returned to a user trying to register
+DONE    - Add logic to manage an event capacity: if event reaches maximum number of registered attendees, an error should be returned to a user trying to register

 - Add some  filtering to endpoints retrieving events (e.g. date , type, status, past events, future events, etc)